timkaechele/herb/README.md

   Static analysis for your HTML+ERB templates to enforce best practices and quickly identify common mistakes.

 You can use Herb programmatically in **Ruby**, as well as in **JavaScript** via Node.js, WebAssembly, or directly in browsers.

+For a complete overview of all available tools, libraries, and integrations, visit the [**Projects page**](https://herb-tools.dev/projects) on our documentation site.

 ## Motiviation